 The Waving Cat translates insights into products or publications.
 These projects usually happen in close collaboration with external partners, and are often exploratory in nature: Consider it our in-house lab.
 So far, this includes a bi-annual print magazine (Connected), an ebook (TICOH), a monthly executive briefing about emerging technologies (The Imaginary Unit), a exploration of ideas for 21st century urban living (The Good Home), and prototypes in various stages of completion.
 You can find most of them on the Projects page.

 My work focuses mostly on impact and opportunities of (internet-related) technologies: Technologies and business models the internet enables or leverages in new and interesting ways.
 Over the last few years this has included areas including:

-For startups, I try to be available as an an advisor or mentor where it makes sense for both parties, and I’m a mentor at Highway1 (San Francisco), Startup Bootcamp IoT (London) and hardware.co (Berlin).
+For startups, I try to be available as an an advisor or mentor where it makes sense for both parties, and I’m a mentor at Highway1 (San Francisco) and hardware.co (Berlin).

 Peter is on the board of the not-for-profit ThingsCon e.V. which fosters the creation of a human-centric & responsible Internet of Things.
-He has co-founded and chaired many acclaimed emerging technology conferences including ThingsCon, UIKonf and Cognitive Cities Conference, serves as Program Director of NEXT and co-chairs Interaction 16.
+He has co-founded and chaired many acclaimed emerging technology conferences including ThingsCon, UIKonf and Cognitive Cities Conference, and serves as co-chair of Interaction16.
+He also co-founded travel & souvenir magazine Dearsouvenir.

 His projects, thoughts and other antics have been featured in Forbes, New York Times, The Guardian, ZDF, ZEIT and many others.
 He was named a Top 100 Influencer in IoT in 2016 (Postscapes).
 He blogs at thewavingcat.com.

-My projects, thoughts and other antics have been featured in Forbes, New York Times, The Guardian, ZDF, ZEIT and many others as listed below.
+My projects, thoughts and other antics have been featured in Forbes, New York Times, The Guardian, WIRED, ZDF, ZEIT and many others as listed below.
 If you’re a journalist looking for input, a quote or an interview, please get in touch (I do my best to respond quickly.)